NIRALUser/auto_EACSF/README.md

 $ ./Auto_EACSF
 ```

+Installation Notes:
+Auto_EACSF generates and then calls a python3 script.
+For that purpose, the system where Auto_EACSF is run needs a python 3 installation, as well as the python packages itk and numpy installed.

 # How to fix an error?
 You can fix an error by utilizing Qtcreator
 1. Open Qtcreator